Measuring Principles

 The voltage supply Vs has two functions:

-1. it is used to compensate for the unpredictable electrode potentials (Pe1 and Pe2) adjusting the signal amplitude and voltage level
+- it is used to compensate for the unpredictable electrode potentials (Pe1 and Pe2) adjusting the signal amplitude and voltage level

-In the Ohm’s law considerations of next text sections it is easy distinguish the sum of Vemf and the electrode potentials Pe1&2 as the 'voltage sources between the electrodes' Vsbe, as well as the sum of Vsbe and Vs as V, called 'circuit voltage'.
-Thus, V is the sum of all major voltage sources in the primary circuit which play a role in the Ohm's law considerations in the following sections.
+In the Ohm’s law considerations of next text chapters it is easy distinguish the sum of Vemf and the electrode potentials Pe1&2 as the 'voltage sources between the electrodes' Vsbe, as well as the sum of Vsbe and Vs as V, called 'circuit voltage'.
+Thus, V is the sum of all major voltage sources in the primary circuit which play a role in the Ohm's law considerations in the following chapters.

 * Note: Electrode potentials should be taken seriously as a voltage source (Neher, 1974; Wkipedia).
 In Backus et al. (2009, 2018, 2020, and 2023) the electrode potentials are neglected or denied, which resulted in a neglect of their compensation by the user controlled DC voltage supply (Vs) and poor signals.